Giant Mountain Wilderness Area New York State.

 I:

-- took those trips
+- completed those trips

 - published posts about those trips